 Let us use an example to illustrate our pruning strategy.
 In Figure 3, there are a set of labeled and unlabeled points.
-If an unlabeled object a is far from a labeled object b, i.e. their distance dis is greater than the density radius $\varepsilon$ of b's cluster, then the distances between a and the labeled neighbors of b (within $dis - \varepsilon$ ) are also greater than $\varepsilon$ (according to triangle inequality).
-Therefore, the distance computation between a and each of b's neighbors can be saved distances to all the other instances in the sampled dataset are computed and stored in SNG in ascending order.
-Quick-sort is used in the construction of SNG, so the time complexity of SNG is $O(s^2 \log s)$ .
+If an unlabeled object a is far from a labeled object b, i.e. their distance dis is greater than the density radius ε of b's cluster, then the distances between a and the labeled neighbors of b (within dis - ε) are also greater than ε (according to triangle inequality).
+Therefore, the distance computation between a and each of b's neighbors can be saved.

+We design a data structure named Sorted Neighbor Graph (SNG) to achieve the above pruning strategy.
+When performing densitybased clustering on the sampled dataset, if an instance b is determined to be a core point, then b is added to SNG, and its distances to all the other instances in the sampled dataset are computed and stored in SNG in ascending order.
+Quick-sort is used in the construction of SNG, so the time complexity of SNG is $O(s^2 \log s)$.
 Such pruning can improve the performance by 2~4 times in practice depending on data distribution, which reduces time cost significantly.
 In the worst case, O(Nsd) is still needed.
 Table 4 shows the detailed algorithm.